mtcarvalho/dataweave-docs/02-language-guide/language-guide.md

 ## Functions

-- **every function returns a value** after it finishes processing, and this value can then be used as input for a different function.
+- **every function returns a value** after it finishes processing, and this value can then be used as input for a different function. in DW, functions aren't imperative statements that change program states.
 - each DW script that you write in **any** component works as an **independent** program, meaning that all function definitions and calls are unique to the script defined in the component.
 -  function definition vs. function call
 	- in DW, you **define** functions in the header of the script, creating a blueprint for the process that defines the operations that are executed upon the function call.